Turn of the Tide (TV series)

 Turn of the Tide (Rabo de Peixe, /pt/, lit.
 'Fish Tail') is a Portuguese drama television series based on a true story, created by Augusto Fraga.
 It follows Eduardo, a young fisherman, and his friends who find a boat full of cocaine washed up on the shore in the Azorean village of Rabo de Peixe in São Miguel Island.
 They decide to sell the drug, but soon they face the wrath of the drug lord who owns it, the police who are after it, and a series of unpredictable events that put their lives at risk.
-The series is a thrilling and realistic tale of greed, ambition and survival.

 Premiered on May 26, 2023, on the streaming platform Netflix, the series reached 10th on Netflix's world top views on May 29, 2023 and 7th on May 30, 2023, being in the Top 10 in 33 countries.
 The show was renewed for a second season in July 2023 and renewed for a third in October 2024.